AleksandrRogov/DynamicsWebApi/README.md

 - [X] Entity and Attribute Metadata helpers. `Implemented in v.1.4.3`
 - [X] Entity Relationships and Global Option Sets helpers. `Implemented in v.1.4.6`
 - [X] Batch requests.
-- [ ] Implement `Content-ID` header to reference a created entity in batch operation.
+- [ ] Implement `Content-ID` header to reference a created entity in a batch operation.
 - [ ] Intellisense for request objects.

 Many more features to come!